 Equation 1 and Equation 2 can be nested to get a single linear model.
 Subtracting \(\bar{x}_{0}\) from the interaction term then gives Equation 3 as a coefficient on a time dummy variable

 where \(\varepsilon_{it} = u_{it} + t(e_{it} - u_{it})\).
-The Paasche hedonic imputation index follows along the time lines, replacing \(\bar{x}_{0}\) with \(\bar{x}_{1}\).
+The Paasche hedonic imputation index follows along the same lines, replacing \(\bar{x}_{0}\) with \(\bar{x}_{1}\).
 The Fisher hedonic imputation index combines these two, which is the same as replacing \(\bar{x}_{0}\) with \(\bar{x}_{0} / 2 + \bar{x}_{1} / 2\).
 Note that this reduces to the classic time-dummy hedonic index when \(\beta_{1} = \beta_{0}\).1

 An example